Liturgical lace: The Venetian renaissance of liturgical lace under the protection of Saint Francis Regis

 By the 1660s, Venetian needle lace became the most fashionable lace, with the patronage of the Catholic Church.
 Its characteristics with the exaggeration of three-dimensional qualities of needle lace; creating patterns which could be divided into parts allowed for the production of large-scale ecclesiastical items like vestments and church furnishings that were "conspicuously extravagant."

-However, the major revolution to liturgical lace was sparked off by the invention of mention lace which originated in Nottingham in England, early in the nineteenth century.
-Lace machines faced the opposition of the Luddites who had to be stopped in their vandalism by the Destruction of Stocking Frames, etc. Act of 1812.
-Eventually, the machines made lace much more accessible and in the 1840s, lace prices to fall dramatically, which meant that albs, rochets and surplices could be garnished with very high lace of 60 cm. or more.
+However, the major revolution to liturgical lace was sparked off by the invention of leaver lace which originated in Nottingham in England, early in the nineteenth century.
+Lace machines faced the opposition of the Luddites who had to be stopped in their vandalism by the Destruction of Stocking Frames, etc. Act 1812.
+Eventually, the machines made lace much more accessible and in the 1840s, lace prices fell dramatically, which meant that albs, rochets and surplices could be garnished with very high lace of 60 cm. or more.

 Through centuries, liturgical lace developed a style of its own across various cultures and even helped grow the industry, as in places such as Poland where bobbin laces were created for liturgical vestments and workshops bloomed across the country.